SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 How Active CPU Pricing Works

 Traditional serverless platforms charge for wall-clock time—from when your function starts until it completes.
-Active CPU pricing only charges when your CPU is actively executing code:
+Active CPU pricing charges CPU only while your code is actively executing, then combines that with provisioned memory and invocation usage:

 Active vs Wall-Clock Billing